 - Skip the meat altogether and cook up a batch of this amazing Very Veggie Chili.
 SO good!

 - Check out my archives for all of my tasty chili recipes.

 - 1 cup chopped onion

 - 2 ½ pounds 90% lean ground beef

 - 1 teaspoon ground cumin

 - 1 teaspoon dried oregano

-- Fresh ground pepper to taste (I add lots!)
+- freshly ground black pepper, to taste (I add lots!)

-- 1 15 ounce can kidney beans , drained
+- 15 ounce can kidney beans , rinsed and drained

-- Heat oil in heavy large pot or Dutch oven over medium-high heat.
-Add onions and garlic.
-Saute for about 5 minutes or until onions have softened.
-Add ground beef.
-Cook and stir, breaking up ground beef, until no pink remains.
-Drain off as much grease as you can from the pan.
-Return pan to heat and add chili powder, cumin, basil, oregano, thyme, crushed red pepper, salt and pepper.
-Stir 2 minutes.
-Mix in crushed tomatoes, tomato sauce, beans, and beer.
-Bring to a low boil, then reduce heat and simmer, covered, for 1 hour.
+- Heat oil in heavy large pot or Dutch oven over MEDIUM-HIGH heat.
+Add the onions and garlic.
+Sauté for about 5 minutes or until the onions have softened.
+Add the ground beef.
+Cook and stir, breaking up the ground beef until no pink remains.
+Drain off as much grease as you can from the pot and return it to the heat.
+Add the chili powder, cumin, basil, oregano, thyme, crushed red pepper, salt and pepper.
+Cook, stirring, for about 2 minutes.
+Mix in the crushed tomatoes, tomato sauce, all the beans, and the beer.
+Bring to a low boil, then reduce the heat to LOW, cover, and simmer for 1 hour.

-- Remove lid and continue to simmer, uncovered, for an additional 30 minutes.
+- Remove the lid and stir the chili.
+Continue to simmer, uncovered, for an additional 30 minutes.

 - Taste and season with additional salt and pepper, if needed.
 Serve with the toppings of your choice.